olaffx/VineShade/README.md

 # 🍷 VineShade
 First shader software for Roblox on Linux!

 Vineshade is a lightweight launcher designed for Sober.
-It's optimized to hit 240 FPS on NVIDIA GPUs.
+It's optimized to hit 240 FPS on most hardware.

 **Before running VineShade, please change the effect names in vkBasalt.conf file.**